 When most people think of an apartment size washer and dryer, they immediately think of a front loading washer dryer.
 However, while in some cases that is a good solution, there are some other viable alternatives.
+Before buying new or used apartment size washer and dryers, go through all of your options.
 First, the pros and cons of a front loading washer dryer are:

 - Only need to purchase one unit, not two